microsoft/fabric-guidance/workloads/t-sql endpoint/guidance.md

 >
 > - Cross Database queries are supported within workspace for now but cross database queries across workspaces will be supported by GA+.

-## Performance & Capacity Considerations
+## Performance & Capacity Considerations to use t-sql endpoint

+TODO: LH VS Warehouse
+Concurrency Considerations
+Functional considerations

 * All Databases (DW/LH) hosted in a single workspace are registered to a single endpoint and capacity.
 Please consider following
     - Metadata operations on a single FE can be slow if number of objects are in the order of tens of thousands.
     - A single FE can cause slowness in returning large amounts of data due to network, cross region or client irrespective of capacity & compute size.
     - Cross database queries will use the capacity of the t-sql endpoint that runs the sql queries.

 ## Development, Automation & ALM
+-- TODO : Add a table with timelines.

 * Customers can use CRUD Api's to create and manage databases but continuous integration and deployment is managed via git integration, database projects and sql packages.
     - Application lifecycle of database can be managed in two ways